RightsandWrongsgit/ARMTEC/chapters.md

-### Chapters from Selwyn Polit's Drupal 9 book
+### Chapters from Selwyn Polit
-There is a very talented individual with great Drupal skills who published a GitHub pages site with all sorts of great, detailed information.
-A few items are redundant to my own, but his probably will take you deeper in those subjects so I will provide links to them on this site.
-Here is a [direct, full link to his site](https://selwynpolit.github.io/d9book/) ; individual chapters are also shown below but no promises I can keep up with his updates.
-His name is [Selwyn Polit with profile and contact information](https://www.drupal.org/u/selwynpolit).
+[Selwyn](https://www.drupal.org/u/selwynpolit) is a very talented individual with great Drupal skills who published a GitHub pages site for Developers.
+Site Builders are more likely to use the modules and CI/CD process flow from the ARMTEC site.
+However, there is a very natural topic redudancy as a site builder begins to gain more experience and finds themselve trying to do increasingly unique or sophisticated things.
+So we asked Selwyn if he was ok if we present very integrated links between related topics from his GitHub pages book and he agreed.
+In addition, his [attribution section acknowledges CC by 4.0 license granting this type of permission](https://creativecommons.org/licenses/by/4.0/?ref=chooser-v1) and below are the chapter sections were we want to acknowledge him.
+Thing of this as ARMTEC helping introduce and frame site elements while Selwyn provides greater detail for those who are ready to take the next step of being an actual Developer.
+Here is a [direct, full link to his site](https://selwynpolit.github.io/d9book/).

 - [Batch and Queue - Batch API](https://selwynpolit.github.io/d9book/bq.html)
 - [Blocks - Generate the code to create blocks, dependency injection, blocks with config forms, block permissions](https://selwynpolit.github.io/d9book/blocks.html)
 - [Caching - Cache tags, disabling caching, caching REST resources, development setup, various caching tips](https://selwynpolit.github.io/d9book/caching.html)